How to calculate safety stock?

 The safety stock (or buffer stock) is the stock level that limits stock shortages due to unforeseen events (forecasts not in line with demand, longer than expected supply time, etc…)

-Why do you need a safety stock?
+Why do you need safety stock?

-You need a safety stock to cover yourself against two hazards or uncertainties: demand and lead time
+You need a safety stock to cover yourself against two hazards or uncertainties: demand and lead time.

 1) Demand uncertainty

 For example, there are stable products such as toilet paper, and others much more uncertain, such as umbrellas – which are sold only during rainy periods.
 You will probably have a better forecast quality on toilet paper than on the umbrella.
 You might have a stronger safety stock on the umbrella to cover higher risks of shortages.

 There are also supply hazards: specifically, lead time uncertainty.

 Indeed, there are many factors impacting the total lead time: